-Part 7 also requires fuel-burning and refuse-burning equipment to be operated to minimize emissions of VOC.
+Part 7 also requires fuel-burning and refuse-burning equipment to be cleaned, operated, and maintained to minimize emissions of VOC.
+Based on manufacturer's data and good engineering practice, the equipment must not be overloaded and temperature and available air must be sufficient to provide essentially complete combustion.
 The fuel burning equipment at the plant is subject to this requirement.

-OAC 252:100-42 (Toxic Air Contaminants (TAC)) [Applicable] This subchapter regulates toxic air contaminants (TAC) that are emitted into the ambient air in areas of concern (AOC).
+OAC 252:100-42 (Toxic Air Contaminants (TAC))

+This subchapter regulates toxic air contaminants (TAC) that are emitted into the ambient air in areas of concern (AOC).
 Any work practice, material substitution, or control equipment required by the Department prior to June 11, 2004, to control a TAC, shall be retained, unless a modification is approved by the Director.
 Since no AOC has been designated there are no specific requirements for this facility at this time.

-OAC 252:100-43 (Testing, Monitoring, and Recordkeeping) [Applicable] This subchapter provides general requirements for testing, monitoring and recordkeeping and applies to any testing, monitoring or recordkeeping activity conducted at any stationary source.
+OAC 252:100-43 (Testing, Monitoring, and Recordkeeping)

+This subchapter provides general requirements for testing, monitoring and recordkeeping and applies to any testing, monitoring or recordkeeping activity conducted at any stationary source.
 To determine compliance with emissions limitations or standards, the Air Quality Director may require the owner or operator of any source in the state of Oklahoma to install, maintain and operate monitoring equipment or to conduct tests, including stack tests, of the air contaminant source.
 All required testing must be conducted by methods approved by the Air Quality Director and under the direction of qualified personnel.
 A notice-of-intent to test and a testing protocol shall be submitted to Air Quality at least 30 days prior to any EPA Reference Method stack tests.
 Emissions and other data required to demonstrate compliance with any federal or state emission limit or standard, or any requirement set forth in a valid permit shall be recorded, maintained, and submitted as required by this subchapter, an applicable rule, or permit requirement.
 Data from any required testing or monitoring not conducted in accordance with the provisions of this subchapter shall be considered invalid.
 Nothing shall preclude the use, including the exclusive use, of any credible evidence or information relevant to whether a source would have been in compliance with applicable requirements if the appropriate performance or compliance test or procedure had been performed.